-A new category of full-time faculty members shall be called Cohort Instructor.
-This category shall exist only for the duration of this contract.
-There shall be a maximum of sixteen (16) Cohort Instructors for all programs at the University of Detroit Mercy.
+A category of full-time faculty members shall be called Cohort Instructor.
+The criteria for the rank of Cohort Instructor shall be possession of a minimum of a master's degree (or equivalent) in the discipline or related discipline.
+The hiring of a Cohort Instructor shall not serve to replace or reduce any tenure-track lines.
+There shall be a maximum of 20 Cohort Instructors for all programs at the University of Detroit Mercy.
 A cohort is defined as a number of students from a specific academic institution located in a foreign country, all of whom are in a specific program at the University of Detroit Mercy.
-Each Cohort Instructor shall be hired for one year and shall be eligible for an additional year throughout the term of this contract.
-Eligibility for a second or additional year of employment shall be determined by a yearly evaluation after each academic year, using the criterion of teaching effectiveness only.
-The process and timelines for evaluation shall be as outlined in Article 5.8: Probationary Review Process.
+Each Cohort Instructor shall be hired for one year and shall be eligible for annual renewal up to five years.
+Eligibility for each additional year of employment for Cohort Instructors who teach exclusively on campuses in foreign countries shall be determined by an annual evaluation from the Department Chair and Dean, using the primary criteria of need and teaching effectiveness.
+Eligibility for each additional year of employment for Cohort Instructors who teach on the McNichols campus shall be determined by an annual evaluation from the department faculty, Department Chair, and Dean using the primary criteria of need and teaching effectiveness.

-Cohort Instructors in their first or second years shall be eligible to apply for an open tenure-track position as part of a full search process.
-Each year of service as a Cohort Instructor shall be counted as part of the tenure clock.
+Cohort Instructors shall be eligible to apply for an open tenure-track position as part of a full search process.
+A maximum of two years of service as a Cohort Instructor shall be counted as part of the tenure clock.

-For purposes of calculating the ratio of courses taught by full-time faculty (Section 3.3(b)(i), one-fourth of sections taught by each Cohort Instructor shall be tabulated as the work of full-time faculty while three-fourths of all sections taught by each Cohort Instructor shall be counted as the work of adjunct faculty.
+For purposes of calculating the threshold of courses taught by full-time faculty (Section 3.3(b)(i), sections taught by Cohort Instructors in foreign countries shall be excluded.
+One-half of all sections taught by Cohort Instructors on the McNichols campus shall be tabulated as the work of full-time faculty and one-half shall be tabulated as the work of part-time faculty.